GluuFederation/docs-openbanking-prod/docs/source/installvm.md

 ## MTLS Configuration

-For MTLS, OBIE-issued certificates and keys should be used.
+For MTLS, OBIE-issued (for openbanking UK) certificates and keys should be used.
 The following discussion assumes that the file `ca.crt` has a CA certificate and `ca.key` has a CA private key.
 Following command generates self-signed ca.crt and ca.key:
 ```
 openssl req -newkey rsa:2048 -nodes -keyform PEM -keyout ca.key -x509 -days 3650 -outform PEM -out ca.crt